timvieira/blog/content/gumbel-advanced.md

 Again, if interrupt this algorithm at any point, we have our sample $b$.

 **Relationship**: Let's try to relate these algorithms.
-At a high level, both algorithms take compute a randomized key and take an argmax.
+At a high level, both algorithms compute a randomized key and take an argmax.
 What's the relationship between the keys?

 First, note that a $\text{Gumbel}(0,1)$ variate can be generated via
 $-\log(-\log(\text{Uniform}(0,1)))$.
 This is a straightforward application of